LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

 **Effects:**
 - A new User is created.
-- The provided `password` is securely salted and hashed using best cryptographic practices.
+- The provided `password` is securely salted and hashed.
-- Both the resulting hash and the generated salt are stored in the concept's state.
+- The resulting hash and the generated salt are stored.
 - The ID of the newly registered user is returned.
-- If the username is already taken, an error is returned.

 **Request Body:**
 ```json